TACO-RL: Task Aware Prompt Compression Optimization with Reinforcement Learning: Details of Experiments

 \textbf{SQuAD 2.0} The base model for this this dataset was the same as used in the MeetingBank dataset due to the similarity in distribution.
 In both datasets the context consists of general English language, making WikiText a good candidate for the base model.

 For the fine-tuning, a subset of the original SQuAD 2.0 \cite{rajpurkar2016squad100000questionsmachine} dataset with $\sim$34k samples was used with 15 epochs of training.
 This subset was created by removing very long and very short contexts.
 We also focused on having same contexts with different questions to test out approach more rigorously.
 The test set contained $\sim$6k examples.
+During evaluation, original answers present in the dataset were treated as reference answers.

 \textbf{CodeSearchNet} We only used the Python subset of the entire corpus in our experiments.
 The base model for this dataset was trained on a subset of Py150 \cite{10.1145/2983990.2984041} dataset with $\sim$20k samples for 10 epochs.